fugue-project/fugue/README.md

 ## Fugue Transform

 The simplest way to use Fugue is the [`transform()` function](https://fugue-tutorials.readthedocs.io/tutorials/beginner/introduction.html#fugue-transform).
-This lets users parallelize the execution of a single function by bringing it to Spark or Dask.
+This lets users parallelize the execution of a single function by bringing it to Spark, Dask or Ray.
 In the example below, the `map_letter_to_food()` function takes in a mapping and applies it on a column.
 This is just pandas and Python so far (without Fugue).

 ```python
 import pandas as pd